Emad-H/Physical-Verification-using-SKY130/README.md

 The following exercise has macros involved, which are smaller synthesized digital blocks inside the top level digital block.
 If we take a look at the top level verilog code file, we find that the code looks like a gate level verilog netlist with all subcells instantiated already in the file.

-Let us look at the layout for rhe same in Magic, and then extract the layout netlist.
+Let us look at the layout for the same in Magic, and then extract the layout netlist.

 ![ ](Day5/5-80.png)